codeforsanjose/calidrought-legacy/README.md

 ## Getting Started
 * There is a dev env Docker container that I've tested on OS X and Linux hosts.
 The init scripts for building and entering the container are written in bash so Windows portability is questionable.
 However, there is a boot2docker release for Windows but it looks like there is work needed for volume mounting.
-* Starting and running the app is within the conventions of a stardard Express app.
+* Starting and running the app is within the conventions of a standard Express app.
 I.e, ```npm start``` will launch the application.

 =======
 See the [contributing](https://github.com/howdoicomputer/calidrought/wiki/Contributing) wiki article.